HarmonizedMRI/SMS-EPI/recon/GE/README.md

 ```matlab
 >> getsense('pfile', 'P,b0.7', 'readoutFile', 'readout.mod', 'slices', 7:66);
 ```
+(The `'slices'` keyword argument is specified because `P,b0.7` contains data for 72 z phase encodes to account for slab profile effects, but the SMS-EPI data contains only 60 slices.
+Thus we want to compute sensitivity maps only for the middle 60 slices.)
 The call to `getsense` creates a file called `sense.mat` containing the sensitivity maps.